myresearchhub/Image-based-Ransomware-Detection-with-Transfer-Learning/README.md

 4. **Scalability**: Integrating additional models and increasing platform compatibility will allow the system to scale efficiently.

 ## Dataset
 The dataset used in this study comprises dynamic features extracted from ransomware samples.
 These features were transformed into images for classification.
-The dataset is currently under the approval process by our university for sharing.
-Once approved, we will provide a download link here.
+The dataset for our study was prepared at Charles Sturt University (CSU) and is subject to institutional guidelines.
+We are currently seeking CSU approval to make it publicly available.
+Once approved, we will provide the dataset along with comprehensive reproduction instructions.

 ## Acknowledgments
 - **MalwareBazaar** for providing ransomware samples.